Dark Academia Reading Challenge

 I hope you’ll find it fun and please tag me on social media (@madebypernille) if you choose to join the challenge, so I can follow your progress too!
 Don’t forget to use the hashtag #Darkacademyreads (Dark Academy Reads), so we can find each other 🙂

-There are 30 books on this list, and some of them might be outside your comfort zone, and that’s ok!
+There are 30 books on the original list, and some of them might be outside your comfort zone, and that’s ok!
 You can always choose to switch one of them, for another favorite book of yours.

 Dark Academia Reading Challenge – list of books